-From here on this guidance will assume that the product being designed and manufactured is a medical device.
-However, we suggest the guidance is equally relevant to the best-practice design and manufacture of a non-medical product, taking account of the different essential safety and performance requirements (see section 4.3) and different relevant Standards.
+From here on this guidance will assume that the product being designed and manufactured is a medical device (within which we include accessories for a medical device - as defined).
+However, we suggest the guidance is equally relevant to the best-practice design and manufacture of a non-medical product, taking account of the different essential safety and performance requirements (see section $\underline{4.3}$) and different relevant Standards.